Sneha Sreekumar: Biography

-Sneha was born on 9 May 1986 to Sreekumar, who works in the Kerala Water Authority and Girija Devi, who was the principal of a school in Kochi.
+Sneha was born to Sreekumar, who works in the Kerala Water Authority and Girija Devi, who was the principal of a school in Kochi.
 They are settled in Kumbalam, Ernakulam.
 She has an elder sister Soumya.

 Sneha completed her schooling from St. Antony's Higher Secondary School, Ernakulam and did her graduation in Malayalam from Maharaja's College, Ernakulam.
 Later, she completed her post-graduation from Sree Sankaracharya University of Sanskrit, Kalady in Theatre arts.
 She also holds a master of philosophy in the performing arts from Mahatma Gandhi University, Kerala.

 She is professionally trained in Kathakali from Kalamandalam E. Vasudevan, Ottan Thullal from Kalamandalam Prabhakaran and Mohiniyattam from Nirmala Panicker.